The first earthquake felt coast to coast ...

 Full-blooded, character rich, and intensely suspenseful, RICHTER TEN is as far beyond other "disaster" novels as a ten earthquake is beyond a six -- orders of magnitude."

---- John Lescroart, bestselling author of THE 13th JUROR and THE FALL
+--- John Lescroart, bestselling author of THE 13th JUROR

 Richter Ten is a strong character-driven disaster novel.
 In fact, I’ll go so far as to say it’s probably the strongest character-driven disaster novel I’ve read, and I read a lot.
 There are heroes and villains and some real surprises.
 Pretty remarkable.
 The writing is superb, even poetic at times and there is some nice humor as well.
 Dialogue is exceptional.